MasterChef Junior Thailand

-MasterChef Junior Thailand is a Thai competitive cooking game show that premiered in 2013 with the name Junior MasterChef Thailand.
-The series was adapted out of the British show Junior MasterChef.
+MasterChef Junior Thailand is a Thai competitive cooking game show that premiered in 2018.

-In 2018, MasterChef Junior Thailand was brought back by Channel 7.
+In 2018, MasterChef Junior Thailand was brought by Channel 7.
 The audition for new contestants was opened in 2018.

-Changes

-For the 2013 series, contestants are not eliminated every week, though four are eliminated at a time once the top 12 is decided.
-Every eliminated contestant also receives a range of prizes.
+MasterChef Junior Thailand

-The premise for the 2018 revival remains similar to the adult version of MasterChef Thailand.
+For the 2018 series, revival remains similar to the adult version of MasterChef Thailand.
 However, there are multiple contestants eliminated per week, instead of just one.